Klinsmann resigns as Hertha coach after 9 Bundesliga games - WHIZ News

 “That’s why, after long thought, I came to the conclusion to make my position as coach of Hertha available and return to my original long-term task as a supervisory board member,” Klinsmann wrote.

-Klinsmann was appointed coach at the end of November, replacing Ante Covic.
-He brought in an extensive backroom staff to lead Hertha up the standings toward the European qualification places, but the team is still fighting relegation.
+Much was expected of Klinsmann when he was appointed coach at the end of November, helped by an extensive backroom staff.
+He was supposed to deliver on the promise provided by a $250 million investment from new backer Lars Windhorst and lead Hertha up the standings toward the European qualification places.
+But the team is still fighting off relegation.

-Hertha was in 15th place in the 18-team Bundesliga after losing four games, but could only manage three wins in nine league games under Klinsmann.
-The team is currently in 14th, six points above the relegation zone, following Saturday’s 3-1 loss at home against Mainz.
+Hertha was in 15th place in the 18-team Bundesliga after losing four games, leading to Ante Covic’s dismissal, and under Klinsmann it managed only three wins in nine league games.

+The team is 14th, six points above the relegation zone, following a 3-1 loss at home against Mainz on Saturday, four days after it was knocked out of the German Cup in an extra-time loss at Schalke.

+Klinsmann called Hertha a “sleeping giant.”
+He was consulted on player signings as Hertha made its first splash on the transfer market following Windhorst’s investment.
+Hertha signed Matheus Cunha from Leipzig, Krzysztof Piatek from Milan, Santiago Ascacibar from Stuttgart and Lucas Tousart from Lyon, as its transfer spending in January reached an estimated 76 million euros ($83 million).

 “We are surprised by this development this morning,” Hertha general manager Michael Preetz said in a statement.
 “Especially after the trustful cooperation regarding decisions over personnel in the winter transfer period, there was no sign of it.
 We will inform of further developments at the appropriate time.”